 Indicator 6.3.b To the extent feasible within the size of the ownership, particularly on larger ownerships, management maintains, enhances, or restores habitat conditions suitable for well-distributed populations of animal species that are characteristic of forest ecosystems within the landscape.

-USFS Intent for Indicator 6.3.b Considering their size, it is expected that Indicator 6.3.b is feasible for National Forests.
+USFS Intent Guidance: Considering their size, there is an expectation that it is expected that Indicator 6.3.b is should be feasible for the National Forests.